Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Modal GUIs
 ## Motivation
-Khitchdee is developing a CAD tool based on a hexagonal grid.
-This Modal-GUIs toolkit is an internal toolkit to facilitate our CAD tool dev.
+This Modal-GUIs toolkit is an internal toolkit to facilitate Khitchdee's CAD tool dev.

 Modal GUIs have advantages over WIMP GUIs in certain app-design contexts.
-We have posted the Modal-GUIs toolkit as an open-source Github repo
+We have posted this Modal-GUIs toolkit as an open-source Github repo
 for the benefit of app developers at large.
 It facilitates the development of keyboard-only GUI apps.
 The toolkit (about 9000 lines of code) target's a solo-developer dev scenario.